 Postgraduate, Mechanical Engineering.

 Hello, and welcome to Beit hall and Imperial.
 My name is Edmund, I am a PhD student in the Mechanical Engineering department.
 I was originally from Gloucestershire, I moved to Oxford to work for an Engineering company before I undertook my undergraduate degree at Imperial (so I know how you all feel and the exciting and challenging adventure you are beginning).
 During my Undergrad I have been heavily involved with sport at Imperial, specifically Triathlon, Cross country and Athletics, and have had a go at many other sports with varying degrees of success.
 My interests extend outside of sport too, including photography and music!
-I hope you find me approachable, please come to me for a chat or if you need any advice about college life, course work or just a cup of tea!
-I will endeavour to help or direct you to someone who can!
 I hope you have a great year to start your life at imperial.

 Floor EG, flat 032